PlanQK/planqk-platform-docs/src/sdk-reference.md

 It is an **extension** for the [Qiskit SDK](https://github.com/Qiskit/qiskit-metapackage).
 This means that you're able to seamlessly integrate and reuse your existing Qiskit code, leveraging the power and familiarity of a framework you're already accustomed to.

+If you are using [PennyLane](https://pennylane.ai) to implement your quantum machine learning algorithms, you can use the [SDK along with the PennyLane-Qiskit plugin](#PennyLane-Integration) to run them on the quantum hardware provided by the PlanQK Platform.

 ## Installation

 The package is released on PyPI and can be installed via `pip`: